 The Methodist Church, along with the whole Christian community, believes each person has a value and dignity which comes directly from God's creation of humans in God's own image and likeness.
 Christians see this as fulfilled by God's re-creation of us in Christ.
 Among other things, this implies a duty to value all people as bearing the image of God and therefore to protect them from harm.

-The Thames Valley Circuit is committed to the safeguarding and protection of all children, young people and vulnerable adults and affirms that the needs of children or of people when they are vulnerable is paramount.
+The Thames Valley Circuit is committed to the safeguarding and protection of all children, young people and adults and affirms that the needs of children or of people when they are vulnerable and at risk are paramount.

-The Thames Valley Circuit fully agrees with the Connexional statement reiterated in Creating Safer Space 2007:
+The Thames Valley Circuit fully agrees with the statement reiterated in Creating Safer Space 2007:

-The purposes of this safeguarding policy are to ensure procedures are in place and people are clear about roles and responsibilities for children and vulnerable adults in our care and using our premises.
-It is to be read in conjunction with the Methodist Safeguarding Handbook (2010).
-Each church has a copy of this handbook, held by the Safeguarding Officer appointed for each church.
-The ordained Ministers have a copy of the Handbook.
+of this safeguarding policy is to ensure procedures are in place and people are clear about roles and responsibilities for children and vulnerable adults in our care and using our premises.
+It is to be read in conjunction with the Safeguarding Policy, Procedures and Guidance for the Methodist Church (2017).

-The Thames Valley Circuit appoints Kathy Rickman as Safeguarding Adults Coordinator and Safeguarding Children and Young People's Coordinator and supports her in this role.
+The Thames Valley Circuit appoints Kathy Rickman as Circuit Safeguarding Officer (Adults), Circuit Safeguarding Officer (Children), and supports her in her roles.

 - Ensure all churches have appropriate and up-to-date safeguarding policies in place.

 - Support those in pastoral charge in exercising responsibility for the implementation of safeguarding policy and practice.